nambac15/demo/README.md

-# demo this is exercise to in pascal
+this is exercise to in pascal